Thrift Savings Plan (TSP) Withdrawal Strategies: Know Your Options

 After leaving federal service as a TSP participant, you are presented with several withdrawal options:

-You can combine choices, and each withdrawal option should be reviewed in conjunction with your other assets and income streams, such as a pension or Social Security.
+You can combine choices, and you will want to review each withdrawal option in conjunction with your other assets and income streams, such as a pension or Social Security.

 Lump Sum Withdrawals

 One drawback is the inability to specify which TSP funds to withdraw from.
-Distributions are taken proportionately from each holding, regardless of market performance.
-Ideally, during market downturns, it’s more advantageous to lean heavier on lower-risk investments (bonds) and less on aggressive (equities).
+Unlike IRAs or some 401(k)s, the TSP does not allow selective withdrawals from specific funds—withdrawals are taken proportionally from each fund in which you’re invested.
+Ideally, during market downturns, it’s more advantageous to lean heavier on lower-risk investments (bonds) and less on aggressive investments (equities).

 Installment Payments